1 Introduction: What facts do we want to explain?

 Before we jump into the model, we should think about what economic outcomes the model is attempting to make predictions about.

 However, the Solow model really makes predictions in per-worker terms.
-Countries with more people usually have more workers (but obviously, this could depend on labor force participation or demographic factors).
+Countries with more people usually have more workers (but obviously, this could depend on labor force participation and demography).

-Economists who have examined this data have found a set of “stylized facts” that seem to be reasonably consistent across countries since around the early 19th century (around the time of the Industrial Revolution).
+Economists who have examined this data have found a set of “stylized facts” that are reasonably consistent across countries since around the early 19th century (around the time of the Industrial Revolution).
 A partial list of these facts we would hope a model of long-run growth is consistent with:

 2. The countries that are richer than others are similar in several dimensions: